 As per the Income Tax Act, 1961, the Government of India levies income tax on eligible individuals.
 Technically speaking, income tax rules apply to any person, even an NRI, earning an income in India.
 This form of direct tax is calculated based on the income tax slab you fall under, which in turn is dependent on your total income, be it from your salary, savings account, or even a lottery.
 Use our income tax calculator; put your age, annual income and other details, and you will get the tax amount you need to pay.
 If you earn more than the exemption limit in one financial year, submitting information about your earnings to the income tax department is mandatory through an income tax return form.
-With the last date to file revised/belated ITR for FY 18–19 extended to 31st March 2020, you have time in your hands to understand the nuances of income tax in India.

 Income tax, by definition, is a tax that a country levies on income generated by businesses and individuals.
 The concept of income tax first surfaced in the country in the year 1860.
 At the time, income tax served to overcome financial deficits incurred due to the freedom movement.

 At present, citizens pay taxes to the Income Tax Department of India according to the rules and regulations written down in the Income Tax Act, 1961.
 Today, income tax, meaning a portion of your income that goes to the government, is a preeminent source of income for the government.
 Money earned via income tax goes towards maintaining government bodies and infrastructural development.

 The Income Tax Department of India informs taxpayers of the important dates related to tax payment and return filing every year.
 Therefore, taxpayers must be mindful of these dates to avoid attracting any penal consequences.

 Check out the Income Tax calendar 2020 listed below with all important dates for the year.